Tuesday, December 24, 2019

 Old Fashioned Raisin Bars

-It has been 10 - gasp - 10 years since I first posted this recipe.
+It has been 11 - gasp - 11 years since I first posted this recipe.
 Because they are so good, I thought it was time to revisit these deliciously moist, spiced cookies.
-I made a batch yesterday, to satisfy a craving.
+They satisfy every craving, and they taste of the holidays.
+They were my favorite childhood cookie.

 5 1/2 oz (160 g) raisins or currants